The King of Little Things

 Parents Need to Know

-Parents need to know that The King of All Things depicts a greedy king on a quest for universal dominance.
+Parents need to know that The King of Little Things depicts a greedy king on a quest for universal dominance.
 There's a bit of sneering anger that could frighten young kids, and some crudeness, such a crew of soldiers who are stricken with toe fungus, but overall the message is a positive one about valuing all things big and small (especially small).

 What's the story?